A teen told his graduating class Jesus is 'your answer.' Now he's facing consequences

 Neither Price nor his mom responded to online requests for comment from The Enquirer.

-This article originally appeared on Cincinnati Enquirer: Campbell County graduate Micah Price mentioned Jesus Christ in speech
+This article originally appeared on Cincinnati Enquirer: Kentucky graduate Micah Price mentioned Jesus Christ in speech